Packing for Summer Camp – The Ultimate Guide

 There are some small appliances that can be very useful at camp.
 A small clip-on fan is a standard camp accessory, and they come either battery-operated or with a plug.
 A flashlight with extra batteries is also recommended.
 In addition, your child should bring appliances that she uses on a regular basis, such as a hair dryer, shaver, etc.

 Depending on your camp’s policy, you may not be allowed to bring certain electronic devices.
 (Like parents, camps don’t always love screens).
+There are substitutes for listening to music and taking pictures, that many camps allow, like basic digital cameras and mp3 players.
 One rule: If it’s expensive, leave it behind.

 Medicine and glasses